SWE-Factory: Your Automated Factory for Issue Resolution Training Data and Evaluation Benchmarks: Introduction

+\textbf{To investigate the effectiveness of \method, we evaluate our method on 671 issues sampled from 12 repositories across four languages: Python, Java, JavaScript, and TypeScript.} Through these experiments in Section~\ref{sec:eval}, we identify several key findings: (1) First, experiments in Section~\ref{sec:effectiveness} show that \setupagent can effectively construct evaluation environments for issues at a reasonable cost.
+For example, with GPT-4.1 mini, \setupagent successfully constructs 337 valid task instances out of 671 issues (50.2\%) at an average cost of \$0.047 per instance.
+(2) Second, ablation experiments in Section~\ref{sec:ablation} demonstrate effectiveness of different components of \setupagent.
+(3) Third, through manual verification in Section~\ref{sec:rq3}, we demonstrate that our exit-code-based fail2pass validation method is highly accurate, achieving an F1 score of 0.99.
+Besides, we also verify that the exit code is a reliable indicator to determine the test status.

+\textbf{To investigate whether \method can be used to enhance the software engineering ability of models, we conduct an exploratory experiment in Section~\ref{sec:exploratory_exp}.} First, we use our method to collect 2,809 task instances automatically.
+Second, following previous studies~\cite{pan2024training,jain2025r2e,yang2025swe}, we use \Kimi~\cite{kimi_k2_2025} as the agent model and the DeepSWE agent framework~\cite{luo2025deepswe} to generate 2,809 corresponding agent trajectories.
+Finally, we finetune five LLMs on the collected trajectories based on the collected task instances.
+The evaluation results demonstrate that the performance of all models improves after finetuning.
+For example, the resolve rate of a finetuned Qwen2.5-Coder-14B-Instruct~\cite{qwen_qwen2_5_coder_2024} on SWE-bench Verified~\cite{openai2024swe} increases from 5.8\% to 21.0\%.
+These findings suggest the potential of \method for enhanching the software engineering ability of models.

-\begin{itemize}[leftmargin=10pt] \item \textbf{We present \method, the first open-source automatic pipeline for constructing GitHub issue resolution benchmarks across multiple languages and repositories.} Our approach automates all key stages—evaluation environment construction, grading, and fail2pass validation—to minimize manual intervention.
-Both code and datasets are released at \url{https://github.com/DeepSoftwareAnalytics/swe-factory}.
+Our main contributions are summarized as follows: \begin{itemize} \item We present \method, the first open-source fully automatic pipeline for constructing GitHub issue resolution benchmarks across multiple languages.
+Our code, datasets, and model weights are released at \url{https://github.com/DeepSoftwareAnalytics/swe-factory}.

-\item \textbf{We propose \setupagent, a multi-agent framework that automates evaluation environment construction.} \setupagent leverages specialized agents for repository information retrieval, Dockerfile, and evaluation script generation, and iterative test analysis.
-Experiments show our approach can efficiently construct high-quality environments: for example, using GPT-4.1-mini, \setupagent generate 269 valid task instances out of 671 issues (40.1\%) at an average cost of \$0.045 per instance
+\item We propose \setupagent, a multi-agent framework that automates evaluation environment construction.
+Experiments show this method can efficiently construct valid evaluation environments for issue across different langauges.

-\item \textbf{We propose an exit-code-based automatic grading and fail2pass validation approach for benchmark construction.} Manual evaluation of 2,085 test logs shows perfect accuracy in test outcome detection.
-Building on this, our automated fail2pass validation, applied to 1,030 raw task instances, achieves a precision of 92\% and recall of 100\% compared to manual annotation.
-Through further analysis, we identify and characterize the error2pass phenomenon, where tests fail to run before patching due to errors such as missing dependencies or functions.
-These error2pass cases account for all remaining errors in automatic validation, and our findings provide practical guidance for filtering out unsuitable cases when constructing high-quality benchmarks. \end{itemize}